akarengin/short-url-slinger/README.md

 ## Project info

 This repository implements a URL shortening service that creates and manages short links for long URLs.
-Features include creating short aliases, redirect handling, basic analytics for clicks, and a simple admin interface to manage links.
+Features include the ability to create short aliases, handle redirection, and display click counts.
 The implementation uses a TypeScript React frontend and an API backend.

 ## How can I edit this code?